 Feng shui for feeling secure and safe

-The aims of feng shui is to optimise your home and workplaces, so they work for you and feel safe and secure.
+The aim of feng shui is to optimise your home and workplaces, so they work for you and feel safe and secure.
 Feeling safe and secure is of paramount importance to our wellness and performance.
 To thrive, grow, learn and develop we need to feel safe.
+Unfortunately, in the times of radical uncertainty, doomsday bunkers and underground shelters are trending again among preppers/survivalists and unless you have lots of cash, these luxury bunkers are unaffordable for most people.
+But there are a lot of things you can do in your existing home to feel safe and secure.

 How to boost oxytocin and endorphins